trailheadapps/ebikes-lwc/README.md

 ## Installing E-Bikes using a Developer Edition Org

-These steps assume you have followed the instructions above to install the application into a Scratch org first, and now want to deploy it to a more permanent environment, including for completion of the [Lightning Web Components Basics Trailhead module](https://trailhead.salesforce.com/content/learn/modules/lightning-web-components-basics).
+These steps assume you have followed the instructions above to install the application into a scratch org first, and now want to deploy it to a more permanent environment, including for completion of the [Lightning Web Components Basics Trailhead module](https://trailhead.salesforce.com/content/learn/modules/lightning-web-components-basics).

 1. It's recommended to sign up for a [new Developer Edition org](https://developer.salesforce.com/signup), to avoid conflicts with work you may have done in any other orgs.
 If you created a new Developer Edition org to serve as a DevHub, and haven't done other work in the org, you can use that org.